 Let me be real with you because we’re family.
-Your girl had a crisis of Imposter Sybdrome.
-I can say that in all truth, Imposter syndrome is the most kind of depression you could ever have in my opinion.
-This is from someone who suffers from episodic depression—I called them my blue days—that is a lot.
+Your girl had a crisis of Imposter Syndrome.
+I can say that in all truth!
+Imposter syndrome is the insidious kind of depression you could ever have (in my opinion).
+This is from someone who suffers from episodic depression—I called them my ‘blue days’—that is a lot.

 But what I have decided to do is take my own advice that is given to my writing clients: write through it.

 Fight for the words!

 I fought to regain my strength and my voice!
 And I’ve done that.
 I had to do that!
 I cannot give up being Black, woman, and writer all at the same time!
 Only two of those things are immutable!
 I refuse to live without being all three!

 Years ago, the Lord told me that I had a ‘nation in my belly’.

 He was gonna make me ‘a voice, and not an echo!’